 - I.1) The Division of Student Affairs is responsible for the administration of the University student codes, and the imposition of varying degrees of disciplinary actions.
 The Vice President for Student Affairs, as a senior administrator, authorizes the Office of Student Life to directly oversee the student adjudication process.
 Additionally, the Vice President for Student Affairs authorizes the Code of Conduct Board and Director of Student Life to fulfill designated roles as needed within the student adjudication processes. - I.2) Within the Office of Student Life the Director of Student Life (or designee) is authorized to adjudicate student disciplinary cases and to impose sanctions upon any student(s) or student organization found to have violated the University policies. - I.3) The Code of Conduct Board is a committee comprised of faculty, administrative staff, and students who serve to investigate referred alleged breaches of the AUK Student Code of Conduct, to make determinations on such charges, and to recommend disciplinary sanctions as appropriate.
-As an ad hoc Board the group will be convened under the Chairmanship (a non-voting member) of the Director of Student Life (or designee) when required. - I.4) Decisions made by the Student Conduct Officer and/or Code of Conduct Board shall be definitive, pending the normal appeal process based upon extenuating circumstances. - I.5) Campus Security is responsible for maintaining a safe and secure environment by enforcing the rules and regulations of AUK and the State of Kuwait.
+As an ad hoc Board the group will be convened under the Chairmanship (a non-voting member) of the Vice President of Student Affairs when required. - I.4) Decisions made by the Student Conduct Officer and/or Code of Conduct Board shall be definitive, pending the normal appeal process based upon extenuating circumstances. - I.5) Campus Security is responsible for maintaining a safe and secure environment by enforcing the rules and regulations of AUK and the State of Kuwait.
 Campus Security is supervised by the Coordinator of Safety and Security (CSS), who oversees and coordinates the security needs of the campus.
 The Coordinator of Safety and Security reports to the Director of Campus Services.
 The security officers on campus have the right to withhold and restrict any individual on campus that is involved in an unlawful activity or violation of AUK policy if the situation warrants.
-Some situations may require contacting the local law enforcement officials when suspected occurrence of criminal activity or a violation of the State of Kuwait law takes place. - I.6) Any member of the AUK community may file a complaint against any student or student organization for misconduct as it pertains to University policy.
+Some situations may require contacting the local law enforcement officials when suspected occurrence of criminal activity or a violation of the State of Kuwait law takes place.

+- I.6) Any member of the AUK community may file a complaint against any student or student organization for misconduct as it pertains to University policy.
 Complaints shall be prepared in writing and forwarded to the Student Conduct Officer.
 Any complaint(s) must be submitted in writing as soon as possible after the event takes place, preferably within 48 hours.
-The Student Conduct Officer, will review the allegations, and initiate the inquiry or investigative process as appropriate which may include interviewing the complainant, witnesses, and the accused.

-- 1.7) Campus Security, the Student Conduct Officer, and/or other designated University personnel are authorized to investigate alleged violations that involve suspected infraction of University policies other than those involving academic misconduct. - I.8) Based upon careful review of the evidence, the Student Conduct Officer, will determine one of the following courses of actions: - a) No Action: review of the evidence was inconclusive or the infraction was unsubstantiated. - b) Administrative Hearing: the Student Conduct Officer will meet with the student(s) charged and will determine the appropriate sanction. - c) Code of Conduct Board: The incident will be referred to the Code of Conduct Board.
+The Student Conduct Officer, will review the allegations, and initiate the inquiry or investigative process as appropriate which may include interviewing the complainant, witnesses, and the accused. - 1.7) Campus Security, the Student Conduct Officer, and/or other designated University personnel are authorized to investigate alleged violations that involve suspected infraction of University policies other than those involving academic misconduct. - I.8) Based upon careful review of the evidence, the Student Conduct Officer, will determine one of the following courses of actions: - a) No Action: review of the evidence was inconclusive or the infraction was unsubstantiated. - b) Administrative Hearing.
+If the case is considered to be less severe in nature which may result in probation or loss of privileges (such as violation of the dress code, minor disruptions or minor damage), the Student Conduct Officer will meet with the student(s) charged and will determine the appropriate sanction, and recommend to the VPSA. - c) Code of Conduct Board: if the case may result in suspension or expulsion of involved parties (such as physical altercations, use of controlled substances or repeated violation of the Code of Conduct) The incident will be referred to the Code of Conduct Board.